pcorey/pcorey.github.io/_posts/2016-10-24-a-five-minute-introduction-to-nosql-injection.markdown

 ---
 layout: post
 title:  "A Five Minute Introduction to NoSQL Injection"
-description: "What is NoSQL Injection?
+excerpt: "What is NoSQL Injection?
 How does it affect my application?
 How can I prevent it?
 This five minute guide will tell you everything you need to know."
 author: "Pete Corey"
 date:   2016-10-24
 tags: ["NoSQL Injection", "Security", "MongoDB"]